 Best Ayurvedic supplements and traditional tips for ayurvedic meals and massage

-Many people use Ayurveda to 'recharge' during the course of a chronic illness.
-Others follow Ayurvedic diets with the goal of using food as medicine that involves eating more of what our bodies need rather than what we want.
-Followers of Ayurveda want to eat more nutritiously in order to gain energy and maintain a healthy weight.
-In terms of benefits, the philosophy of Ayurveda is to bring us back into balance, not only physically, but mentally, emotionally and spiritually too.
+Some people use Ayurveda to 'recharge' during the course of a chronic illness.
+Many others follow Ayurvedic diets with the goal of using food as medicine.
+This involves eating more of what our bodies need rather than what we want.
+Followers of Ayurveda tend to be 'conscious consumers' who want to eat more nutritiously in order to gain energy and to maintain a healthy weight.
+In terms of benefits, the philosophy of Ayurveda is to 'bring us back into balance', not only physically, but mentally, emotionally and spiritually too.

 We are all resistant to changing our diet.
 Most of us live a Western lifestyle, living a fast-paced life and are conditioned into eating the wrong type of foods, in the incorrect portions.
 Meals taken that satisfy all six tastes (rasas) enables one to feel more satisfied, energised and balanced.
 Once satisfied, the unhealthy cravings will disappear and your 'natural' healthy weight, can be restored.

 Diet is the most significant factor in the Ayurvedic healing process.
 It is used a preventative pro-active course in the first instance but can also be used as part of a reactive treatment to help eradicate disease.
 In addition to diet, Ayurvedic remedies in the form of spices and herbs,choorna (powders), concoctions and tonics will also be prescribed accordingly.

 Ayurvedic philosophy maintains that people are born with a specific constitution which is called prakriti .
 The prakriti, determined at conception, is viewed as a unique combination of physical and psychological characteristics that affect the way each person functions.